 Gen’s experience with dog training began when she was just 12 years old, volunteering at the Brampton Animal Shelter.
-Once she turned 13, she was hired on as a Kennel Attendant, spending her breaks, lunches and after hours in the kennels of the dogs she could see needed her the most.
+Once she turned 13, she was hired on as a Kennel Attendant, spending her breaks, lunches and after hours in the kennels of the dogs, she could see needed her the most.
 Since then, the majority of Gen’s life has been dedicated to learning everything she could about animal behaviour, and improving the lives of all animals around her.
 Prior to running, and co-owning Pawsitive Plus Dog Training and Consulting Service Ltd., Gen developed, organized, and trained staff and volunteers for the Canine Behaviour Program at the Oakville and Milton Humane Society.

 Gen strongly believes that working with animals to modify behaviour requires an education and a full understanding of animal behaviour.
 As a result, she has achieved a zoology degree at the University of Guelph focussing on animal behaviour.
 Since completing her degree, she has kept current with all new and upcoming training methods by being both an attendee and speaker at behaviour seminars and conferences.
-Gen has completed several Animal Behaviour and Welfare graduate courses at the University of Guelph, and has even spent time working with wolves at Wolf Park Indiana.
-Her expertise in improving shelter living and environment enrichment for shelter dogs lead her to becoming a speaker at the CAPPDT conference 2011.
+Gen has completed several Animal Behaviour and Welfare graduate courses at the University of Guelph and has even spent time working with wolves at Wolf Park Indiana.
+Her expertise in improving shelter living and environment enrichment for shelter dogs lead her to become a speaker at the CAPPDT conference in 2011.

 While Gen has achieved many certificates in the area of animal behaviour, she is most proud and excited about her achievement as a Certified Behaviour Adjustment Instructor (CBATI) in November 2013.
-She is the first in the GTA (and perhaps Ontario) to design a full program specifically developed to rehabilitate dogs with fear and frustration aggression using Grisha Stewart’s concept of BAT; this is Pawsitive Plus’ “Snappy to Happy” program.
+She is the first in the GTA (and perhaps Ontario) to design a full program specifically developed to rehabilitate dogs with fear and frustration-aggression using Grisha Stewart’s concept of BAT; this is Pawsitive Plus’ “Snappy to Happy” program.

 Sandra is the owner of Pets in the City (Burlington-Hamilton, ON), through which she offers professional pet care services like dog walking, cat sitting, training and boarding.
 She is certified in Dog Obedience Behaviour, receiving her certification through Animal Behaviour College in 2011.
 In 2013, Sandra is became certified in Canine Massage and Trigger Point Therapy, specializing in therapeutic, athletic, and senior canines through Rocky Mountain School of Animal Acupressure & Massage.